CEO of Cancer Trials Ireland

 Cancer Trials Ireland

-Cancer Trials Ireland was established in 1996 by a group of cancer consultants to make Ireland more attractive to open cancer trials.
+The organisation was established in 1996.
+In particular by a group of cancer consultants to make Ireland more attractive to open cancer trials.

 It works with the foremost Medical, Surgical and Radiation Oncologists, as well as Haematologists and Research Specialists (Oncology Research Nurses, Translational Scientists, Data Managers, Pharmacists and staff).

 Gaining access to drugs which are only available exclusively through trials.